mfocko/srht-rpm/README.md

  * [![Copr build status](https://copr.fedorainfracloud.org/coprs/tylerjgriffiths/srht/package/aerc/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/tylerjgriffiths/srht/package/aerc/) `aerc` is a mailclient.
 It's not part of sourcehut, but may be useful with it.

+# Status

+The following components are considered stable:
+ * meta
+ * core
+ * scm
+ * hub
+ * git

+The following components are WIP or have major known issues:
+ * hg
+ * todo

+The following components are unstarted:
+ * builds
+ * lists
+ * man
+ * dispatch

 # Puppet

 Work on a Puppet module to deploy this Sourcehut system is in progress.